aimms/documentation/multisolve/provide.rst

 #.  **modify**

-    In this mode, after updating the model sets and parameters the GMP is not generated completely.
+    In this mode, after updating the model sets and parameters the GMP is not generated afresh.
     Instead the last GMP is reused and the callback procedure is responsible for modifying this GMP to obtain a GMP that reflects the changes in the model sets and parameters.